angular-experts-io/modern-angular-workshop/exercise-form-state/README.md

 - How to reset the form to its initial state
 - How to prevent users from navigating away from the form with unsaved changes

-> Compared to where we left off we have added a couple of new components and services to stramline
+> Compared to where we left off we have added a couple of new components and services to streamline
 > implementation of this exercise...

 - **product-editor-skeleton** component that displays skeleton UI version of editor while the item is being loaded,